 What are conditioning and mobility?

 Strictly speaking, conditioning should be considered “physical fitness” and therefore an aspect of any athlete’s profile that covers anything from maximal strength all the way through to endurance capacity.
 It also has massive benefits for any athlete and the list is pretty long; increased confidence, improved recovery rates, cognitive improvements, more refined skills, better health, the list goes on… For the purposes of this article though (and also an approach that I take when trying to get clients to work on “conditioning”) I want to define it as the physical fitness training we do that’s non-specific to climbing.
-If we’re nit-picking I could also refer to it as low-specificity as some of the exercises you’ll see in the app certainly have a degree of specificity.

 This term (or flexibility if you prefer) is referring to the range of movement a limb has around a joint.
 Interestingly, it’s also one of the most neglected areas of training by climbers, but one that could have huge impacts on performance.
 Mobility is made up of three parts: muscle elasticity/length, joint structure and nervous system.
 An increase of mobility in athletes is an important factor in preventing injuries through unimpeded, fluid movement and can also decrease soreness and stiffness, particularly among athletes who train at much higher frequencies and intensities.
 Importantly (if you’re into the geeky stuff!) we should note that to achieve the highest levels of performance, we must utilise the full length of the muscle to exhibit power and strength.